square/logcat/README.md

 [Point of Sale](https://squareup.com/us/en/point-of-sale) application.
-We used [Timber](https://github.com/JakeWharton/timber) heavily before that, and love the simplicity of its API and the ability of its `DebugTree` to automatically figure out from which class it's being called and use that class name as its tag.
+We used [Timber](https://github.com/JakeWharton/timber) heavily before that, and love the simplicity of its API and the ability of its `DebugTree` to automatically figure out from which class it's being called from and use that class name as its tag.
 Here are our motivations for replacing it with `logcat()` in the Square Point of Sale:

 - Kotlin support for string interpolation is really nice.
 We love to use that for logs!